siddhartha-gadgil/DeptWeb/_auto-seminars/2010/2010-4-13-dr-suhas-pandit.md

 date: 2010-4-13
 speaker: "Dr. Suhas Pandit, IISER, Pune"
 title: "Intersection numbers, embedded spheres and Geosphere laminations for free groups"
 time: "2:00 p.m."
-venue: "Lecture Hall - III, Dept. of Mathematics"
+time: "Lecture Hall - III, Dept. of Mathematics"
 ---
 Free  groups and the group of their outer automorphisms have been extensively studied in analogy with